Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: The algorithm

-then we ensure that $\Ae$ is positive for all $\abs{x} \leq R$.
-It holds The global minimum of $A$ is reached at a critical value, that is the evaluation of $A$ at a root of its derivative.
+The global minimum of $A$ is reached at a critical value, that is the evaluation of $A$ at a root of its derivative, and, for obtaining worst case bounds, we can assume that is in the interval $(-R, R)$.
 So, Lemma~\ref{lem:eval-A-at-da} implies

 Overall, to ensure that $\Ae$ is positive, we choose $\eps = 2^{-\sfb}$, where

 \begin{lemma} If $\eps = 2^{-\sfb}$, with $\sfb \geq 4 d \tau + 8 d \lg{d}$, then $\Ae(x) \coloneq A(x) - \eps M(x) >0$ for all $x \in \RR$. \end{lemma}